 Stay in Budget with Shotcrete, Gunite & Pressure Grout Rehabilitation

 Culverts are subjected to the deteriorating effects of weathering and also scoured by years of carrying sand and other debris.
-Culvert rehabilitation using shotcrete can add decades of useful service to the structure without complete removal.
+Culvert rehabilitation and pipelining using shotcrete can add decades of useful service to the structure without complete removal.

 Improper joint connections in corrugated metal pipe and the resulting flow through these open joints can cause voids to occur outside the wall of the pipe.
 These voids can lead to unstable soil conditions, deflection of the pipe and complete collapse of the street or area above the line.
 Shotcrete is used to repair the joints.
 Pressure grout is injected outside the wall of the pipe to fill the voids and stabilize the subgrade.
 This combination offers a permanent repair to the line.